Aug 10, 2020

 According to Deloitte, 80% of respondents believe the insurance industry is moving fast enough to keep up with technological advancement.

 And as per the report of Accenture, artificial intelligence will be one of the top trends in 2020.

-Other technology trends that are predicted to transform insurance industry are predictive analysis, machine learning, IoT, chatbots, social media data and telematics.
+Other technology trends that are predicted to transform the insurance industry are predictive analysis, machine learning, IoT, chatbots, social media data, and telematics.

 Tim Calvert (MD and Partner – BCG New York) in an interview says that:

 There are a lot of opportunities to transform the way that life insurance is sold to customers.
 The human to human interaction of an agent is going to change.
 It’s important for incumbent-insurance companies to take action now and invest in transforming distribution – Checkout the interview here